 Depending on the risk of the driver, the cost can range from a few dollars a month more for low-risk drivers or hundreds of dollars more a month for high-risk drivers.

 What Happens If An Occasional Driver Gets Into An Accident Without Occasional Driver Insurance?

 Only regular drivers of your vehicle or someone who uses your vehicle on a regular basis even if it’s only once or twice a week should be listed on your car insurance policy.
 But not everyone, who drives your car, necessarily needs car insurance.
-If someone were to borrow your truck for a one time use to move furniture or something, they do not need to be listed on your car insurance policy to drive your truck.
-As long as the driver has a valid driver’s licence and your permission to use your vehicle they are good to go.
-Most insurers will provide accident coverage if the person using your truck happens to get into an accident providing they do have a valid driver’s licence, your permission to use the vehicle, and use the vehicle in accordance with the rules and regulations of your car insurance policy.
+If someone were to borrow your truck for one-time use to move furniture or something, they do not need to be listed on your car insurance policy to drive your truck.
+As long as the driver has a valid driver’s license and your permission to use your vehicle they are good to go.
+Most insurers will provide accident coverage if the person using your truck happens to get into an accident providing they do have a valid driver’s license, your permission to use the vehicle, and use the vehicle in accordance with the rules and regulations of your car insurance policy.
 For example, someone cannot use your vehicle to conduct their Uber business, it can only be for personal use.
 This is provided the person does not participate in any illegal activities such as impaired driving when the accident occurs.
 However, if someone not listed on your insurance policy is involved in an accident and the insurance company pays for property damage and bodily injury expenses, you can expect to see an increase in your insurance premium.